ivan-hc/AM/README.md

 ------------------------------------------------------------------------

 __________________________________________________________________________
-### How to create launchers and shortcuts for my local AppImages
+### Drag local AppImages to integrate them into the application menu
 If you are a user who is used to dragging your local AppImages scattered around the system and if you are a user who likes clutter and wants to place their packages in different places... this option is for you.

 The option `--launcher` allows you to drag and drop a local AppImage to create a launcher to place in the menu, like [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) or [Gear Lever](https://github.com/mijorus/gearlever), or any other classic AppImage package helper would... but in SHELL.